Key financial terms

 - Net assets - (also known as net worth, owner's equity or shareholder's equity) is the total assets minus total liabilities.

-- Net income - the total money earned by a business after tax and other deductions are taken out.
+- Net income - the total money earned by a business after tax and other deductions.

 - Overdraft facility - a finance arrangement where a lender allows a business to withdraw more than the balance of an account.